 About the Hazelwood School District

-The Hazelwood School District is Fully Accredited by the Missouri Department of Elementary and Secondary Education.
+Hazelwood School District is Fully Accredited by the Missouri Department of Elementary and Secondary Education

-The Hazelwood School District is a diverse school district in suburban St. Louis, Missouri and is the second largest district in St. Louis County.
-The District extends from I-70 on the west and the I-270 bridge on the east, covering 78 square miles, an area larger than the City of St. Louis.
+Hazelwood School District is a diverse school district in suburban St. Louis, Missouri, and is the second-largest district in St. Louis County.
+The district extends from I-70 on the west and the I-270 bridge on the east, covering 78 square miles, an area larger than the City of St. Louis.
 Its northern and southern boundaries are the two Great Rivers, the Missouri and the Mississippi, and I-270.
 The district includes the communities of Hazelwood, Black Jack, and Spanish Lake; a large section of the city of Florissant; portions of the cities of Bridgeton, Bellefontaine Neighbors, and Ferguson; and several square miles of unincorporated St. Louis County.

-Faculty and staff educate more than 17,500 students in the District’s 20 elementary schools, six middle schools, and three high schools, plus separate campuses for early childhood education, gifted, and individualized (alternative) learning.
+Faculty and staff educate more than 18,000 students in the district’s 20 elementary schools, six middle schools, three high schools, early childhood education programs, gifted programs, and Opportunity Center (alternative learning).
 Students, faculty, and schools consistently receive recognition at the state and national levels for academic and professional achievements.

 - Dr. Nettie Collins-Hart, Superintendent of HSD, was named 2019 Superintendent of the Year by the National Association of School Superintendents.

-- More than 40 Hazelwood School District elementary and middle school science and math teachers completed advanced certification programs through Washington University in St. Louis.
+- Many of the elementary and middle school science and math teachers have completed advanced certification programs through Washington University in St. Louis.
 The Boeing Middle School Science Institute and the MasterCard Middle School Math Institute provided opportunities for teachers to earn 15 hours of graduate certification.
 The programs are designed for teachers in grades 4-8.
 They combine graduate-level coursework with professional development.
 HSD has partnered with the university since 2006.

 In a culture of high expectations and excellence, our students will become lifelong learners equipped with 21st Century skills for success as global citizens.